hsavit1/hsavit1.github.io/Index.md

 - Posts
 	- Thoughts about VC funding [Post Coming Soon]()
 	- Why does everyone want to be a Unicorn?
 I'd rather be a Gorilla [Post Coming Soon]()
+	- Keys when trying to attract the best talent [Link](http://blog.carbonfive.com/2015/09/16/creating-the-dream-team-transform-your-engineering-organization-to-attract-new-talent/)

 #**Presentation and Self Advertisement Tools**
 - Links